natalieagus/50005-2023/_assignments/pa2_4_submit.md

 python3 autograde.py 2
 ```

 You should have the following message if everything goes well (`8` marks for CP1, and `14` marks for CP2).
-The 8 marks for CP1 will be mapped to 2% of your grade, and the 14 marks for CP2 will also be mapped to 2% of your grade.

 <img src="/50005/assets/images/pa2/3.png"  class="center_fifty"/>